-- The fashion industry is welcoming diversity with more models of Indian descent gracing the runway.
+- The fashion industry is welcoming diversity with more female models of Indian descent gracing the runway.

 - Neelam Gill launched her fashion career by featuring in a Burberry campaign shot by Mario Testino.

-- Young aspiring talent will feel inspired by witnessing models that they can identify with.
+- Young aspiring talent will feel inspired by witnessing international models that they can identify with.